 Students who withdraw from all of their courses are seeking a leave of absence or withdrawal from the university.
 The procedure for requesting a leave of absence or withdrawal from the university (see the Leave of Absence or Withdrawal from the University page) must be followed when a student attempts to drop or withdraw from their last—or only—registered course.

-Withdrawals from courses after the published deadline are only permitted in extraordinary circumstances beyond a student's control, such as medical or personal emergencies.
+Withdrawals from courses after the published deadline are only permitted in extraordinary circumstances beyond a student's control, such as medical or personal emergencies, and must be accompanied with documentation related to the appeal.
 Appeals must be submitted after the withdrawal deadline noted in the Academic Calendar and before the final exam for the current term.
+Students are required to continue attending the course while the appeal is being reviewed.

 In the rare event that a student has experienced circumstances beyond their control that might permit an exception to the university policy on course withdrawals, the student may submit the Late Withdrawal Appeal Form to the Office of the Registrar.
 Any documentation supporting the appeal should be included.
 Please note that requests for an exception will not be accepted more than one semester after the course in question.
 If you have any questions, please feel free to email firstname.lastname@example.org.